loopwerk/loopwerk.io/content/articles/2021-01-21-faq-getting-started.md

 Rather learn SwiftUI than UIKit?
 I would actually recommend learning UIKit first (see [this article](/articles/2021/faq-uikit-vs-swiftui/) for my reasons), but this course is *the* best resource for learning SwiftUI if you want to.

 ### [CS193p](https://cs193p.sites.stanford.edu)
-Stanford University has been teaching iOS development for a long time now, and since Spring 2020 the course focuses on SwiftUI.
+Stanford University has been teaching iOS development for a long time now, and since spring 2020 the course focuses on SwiftUI.
 The videos are available on YouTube which is really handy!
 Its older course, focusing on UIKit and iOS 11, is still available on [iTunes U](https://itunes.apple.com/us/course/developing-ios-11-apps-with-swift/id1309275316).

 ### [Swift By Sundell](https://swiftbysundell.com/basics/#filter)
 John Sundell writes very high quality articles about all things Swift, and his series of Basics articles is highly recommended when you're getting started and want to read more about things like properties, protocols, optionals, enums, and much much more.